Conditional logic: Relation to nonmonotonic reasoning and AI

-Background and motivations
+History

 Early modern logic identified "if A then B" with the material implication true in all cases except when A is true and B false.
 While attractive for mathematical proof, this leads to the paradoxes of material implication (any true B or false A makes A ⊃ B true) and counterintuitive behavior of negation and denial.
 Classical analyses also vacuously validate counterfactuals with false antecedents.
 These issues motivated richer accounts distinguishing indicative conditionals from counterfactual conditionals and modeling the dependency between antecedent and consequent.